DigiBP/Team-24DIGIBP3/README.md

 To reach our project goals, the team had to create a completely new process and BPMN from the scratch.
 The full process is ad the end of this chapter.
 First of all we had to discuss together with Mondetto, how he would like to have his future process and what is particularly important to him.

-### Receipt of the order
 The first part of our process is the receipt of the order.
 We changed this completly.
 The process starts with the order request.
-This is triggered by a microsoft fomrs which the customer has to fill out.
+This is triggered by a microsoft forms which the customer has to fill out.
 You can find the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).

 ![To-be Model](https://github.com/DigiBP/Team-24DIGIBP3/blob/78ee0534811cd0ac4c58d37e8b95044916e23372/Pictures/To-be-process%20Mixing%20Order%20Management.png)